gitshreevatsa/Book-Management/README.md

 The following commands will allow you to interact with NEAR CLI and the deployed smart contract's methods:

 ### Command to create a new book:
-`near call $CONTRACT newBook '{"bookId": "string","bookName": "string","author": "string","department": "string"}'`
+`near call $CONTRACT newBook '{"bookId": "string","bookName": "string","author": "string","department": "string"}' --account-id <Enter your account id>`

 Insert the data in place of "string" mentioned in the command of the method.<br>
 The contract details will be available in the folder named 'neardev'->'dev-account'